News

 Precios de Transferencia en Año de Pandemia

-Fiscal News, Coronavirus News
+Fiscal News

 The global pandemic generated by COVID-19 is not only having a brutal impact on human lives and convalescent patients, but the economic effects on employment levels, public and private debt, business profitability, etc., will be felt long after the vaccines make us forget the nightmare we are living through.